martinthenext/eth_ml/transfer_active.md

 ## WeightedPartialFitPassiveTransferClassifier

 This classifier first trains MultinomialNB with source dataset, then uses `partial_fit` to train it also on the target dataset with higher `sample_weight`, see [source](transfer.py) and [docs](http://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html#sklearn.naive_bayes.MultinomialNB.partial_fit).
-In the experiment for 100 simulations:
+In the experiment for **1000 simulations**:

 1. Split ambiguous annotation dataset into train (2/3) and validation (1/3) sets
 1. Validate the initial transfer classifier (trained on unambiguous annotations only)